TBFY/platform/README.md

 ## Basic Overview

-Easy deployment of tools and services.
-Deploy TBFY resources into a local environment before you release it to the public.
+Easy deployment of TheyBuyForYou tools and services into a local environment.

 ## Quick Start

-This deployment has been tested in an environment with 4 CPUs and 4GB RAM
+This process has been tested in an environment with 4 CPUs and 4GB RAM

 1. Install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/install/)
 1. Clone this repo